 VGRO vs XGRO - iShares Core Growth ETF Portfolio (XGRO)

 Much like VGRO, XGRO is an 80% equity 20% fixed income ETF that aims to give investors a balanced portfolio of equity and income securities.
 Blackrock Canada, with Blackrock being one of the largest asset manages in the world, manages iShares ETFs.

 The fund is older than VGRO, being around since 2007.
 But, don't mistake this funds age with popularity.
 With assets under management of $1.23B, it is much smaller than Vanguard's VGRO.

 Much like VGRO, lets compare XGRO's performance vs iShare's all equity ETF XEQT.
 This will give us an idea of how well the fixed income portion of the portfolio has done its job.
 And, as you can see by the chart below, it is similar to the outperformance during the crash of VGRO.

 The ETF has similar holdings to VGRO, and much like VGRO it uses underlying iShares ETFs to gain exposure to the large amount of holdings.
 For example, the number one holding inside of this ETF is ITOT, which is the iShares Core S&P Total U.S. Stock fund.

 When we look to the equity portion, it is also much the same.
-Microsoft makes up the top holding followed by Apple and Shopify.
-The fund does however have a little higher exposure to its top holdings than VGRO.
-For example, Microsoft currently makes up 2% of XGRO, while only 1.7% of VGRO.
+Apple makes up the top holding followed by Microsoft and Royal Bank.

 The management expense ratio comes in at $2.10 per $1000 invested, so much like VGRO for a DIY investor to get one click access to tens of thousands of holdings, it's a price you should be more than willing to pay.